returnString/DogeSharp/readme.md

 `git clone https://github.com/returnString/DogeSharp.git`

 Windows: Open the solution in VS and build, or use MSBuild from cmd.
-Unix: Not tested yet, will require work for the sample build process.
+Unix: Use build_grammar.sh to generate the necessary ANTLR files from the grammar, then build the project inside Xamarin Studio or use xbuild from a terminal.

 The build process first takes DogeSharp.csproj and outputs the `dsc` tool.
-Then, we invoke `dsc` for the sample projects as specified in build.bat.
+Then, we invoke `dsc` for the sample projects as specified in build.bat/sh.
 This way, we can test the entire process from inside VS.